kubeovn/docs/docs/advance/security-group.en.md

 The specific meaning of each field of the SecurityGroup can be found in the [Kube-OVN API Reference](../reference/kube-ovn-api.en.md).

-Pods bind security-groups by adding annotations, two annotations are used.
+Pods bind security-groups by adding annotations, two annotations are used:

-- port_security: source address verification.
-If this function is enabled, only packets with ip addresses assigned by kube-ovn ipam can be exported from the pod network adapter.
-After this function is disabled, any ip address can be exported
+- `port_security`: Source address verification.
+If this function is enabled, only packets with L2/L3 addresses assigned by Kube-OVN's IPAM can be exported from the pod network adapter.
+After this function is disabled, any L2/L3 address can be exported.

+- security_groups: indicates a security group that contains a series of ACL rules

   - When configuring a security group, the `priority` value ranges from 1 to 200, with smaller values indicating higher priority.
-When implementing a security group through ACL, the security group's priority is mapped to the ACL priority.
+When implementing a security group through ACLs, the security group's priority is mapped to the ACL priority.
 The specific mapping relationship is as follows:
   ACL priority=2300−Security group priority，therefore, it is essential to distinguish between the priorities of security groups and subnet ACLs.

-- security_groups: indicates a security group that contains a series of ACL rules

 > These two annotations are responsible for functions that are independent of each other.